algattik/databricks-observability/README.md

 terraform apply
 ```

-⚠️ This sets up a cluster of two nodes, and a recurring job every minute, so that the cluster never automatically shuts down.
-This will incur high costs if you forget to tear down the resources!
+⚠️ This sets up a cluster of two nodes, and a continous streaming job as well as a recurring job running every minute, so that the cluster never automatically shuts down. **This will incur high costs if you forget to tear down the resources!**

 ## Destroying the solution